GregoryFaust/SVsim/README.md

 **Simulation Language:**

 **Commands to create SVs at random target locations:**
 These commands allow for the specification of a range of event lengths for the SV of choice in a similar fashion as loop indices specification except that the endLength will also be used.
 That is, the loop condition will have the effect of this pseudocode:
 ```
-len = <em>startLength</em>
+len = startLength
 while (len <= endLength)
 do
   create specified event type of length len.